 Keep the Tail Wagging is supported by pet parents.
 I occasionally earn a commission (at no additional cost to you) when you click through an affiliate link to one of my favorite products.
 Thank you for your support.
 Read More

-Today, pet parents are being hit with new information weekly about how to raise healthier pets and with the release of The Forever Dog book by Dr. Karen Becker and Rodney Habib, it seems like many of us are in the state of information overload.
+Today, pet parents are bombarded with new information weekly about how to raise healthier pets.
+With the release of The Forever Dog book by Dr. Karen Becker and Rodney Habib, it seems like many of us are in a state of information overload.
 Instead of creating content telling pet parents how to prevent cancer or improve a dog's gut microbiome, I'd like to start simple with an easy step.
 Switching to pet-safe cleaning products.

 Raising Healthier Dogs

-I think the first steps I took to improve the lives of my dogs was to work with a private dog trainer/behaviorist (instead of thinking “how hard can it be to train a dog”) and switching from Frontline Plus to a natural flea and tick repellent.
+The first steps I took to improve the lives of my dogs were working with a private dog trainer/behaviorist (instead of thinking, “How hard can it be to train a dog?”) and switching from Frontline Plus to a natural flea and tick repellent.

-While these choices have helped me raise healthier dogs, there are so many other things that we can do – making it possible for all of us to find something that works within our lifestyle and budget.
+While these choices have helped me raise healthier dogs, we can do so many other things – making it possible for all of us to find something that works within our lifestyle and budget.

-And one of those things is to switch from caustic/toxic cleaning products and air fresheners to something that is pet safe.
+One of those things is to switch from caustic/toxic cleaning products and air fresheners to pet-safe products.

 18 Pet Safe Cleaning Products